kkeeth/riotjs-style-guide/README.md

 * easier to (re)use build tools you already use.
 * easier to cache and serve bundles of code separately.

 This guide is inspired by the [AngularJS Style Guide](https://github.com/johnpapa/angular-styleguide) by John Papa.
+And also, this guide is based by the [RiotJS Style Guide](https://github.com/voorhoede/riotjs-style-guide) by [De Voorhoede Company](https://www.voorhoede.nl/nl/).

 note: The target version is limited to 4 or more.